intothebeans/SC-ServerConfigGUI/README.md

 ## Bugs

 This is a new project which hasn't been thouroughly tested.
 Open [issues](https://github.com/intothebeans/SC-ServerConfigGUI/issues) on GitHub, and I'll try to fix them ASAP.

-Saving settings doesn't restore the drop down menus to the correct values.
-This is a known issue, and SuperCollider doesn't seem to have an easy way to do this.

 ## Request Features